 The South Quarry Exploration Area lies south of Permanente Creek and was disturbed as part of the evaluation of mineral resources for an area Lehigh calls the South Quarry.
 (No mineral extraction is approved by the County in this area at this time.)
-Portions of the South Quarry Exploration Area were observed during the 2013 inspection.
+Portions of the South Quarry Exploration Area were observed during the 20143 and 2014 inspections.
 A more detailed inspection was performed by County staff in 2012.
-Exploration activities have stopped and the access roads and drill pads have been seeded and erosion control measure put in place (personal communication, R. Chitwood).
-Areas inspected during 2013 were limited to roadways and drill pad accesses from the upper exploration roadway (see Figure 3.16-13 in RPA).
-The revegetation has been ongoing for approximately 5 years and appears to be functioning properly (Photos 26 to 29).
+Exploration activities have stopped and the access roads and drill pads have been seeded and erosion control measure put in place.
+Areas inspected during 2014 were limited to roadways and drill pad accesses from the upper exploration roadway (see Figure 3.16-13 in RPA).
+The revegetation has been ongoing for approximately 5 years and appears to be functioning properly (Photos 27 to 30).
+Photo 31 is a Google Earth image from February 2014 of the South Quarry Exploration Area that shows the general progress of the revegetation.
+General locations for Photos 27 to 30 are marked on Photo 31.
 The mine operator could seek closure of reclamation of the South Quarry Exploration Area after surveys to confirm the revegetation effort meets the RPA performance standard listed in Table 7.